How to create and use sprite sheets with Cocos Creator 3.x

 Switch back to Cocos Creator.
 In the Assets panel at the bottom left, you should already see the sprite sheet.
 Cocos Creator automatically detects the sprite sheet and displays all the sprites it contains.

-- Size Mode: Set this to Custom
+- Size Mode: Set this to RAW

 - Trim: Turn this setting off